mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 spatial frequencies, while the effect on spiral-out images is reversed, leading to blurring.
-Based on typical brain tissue relaxation times at 7T, we adapted previous simulations of this effect for a similar high-resolution spiral-out protocol (Engel et al., 2018, Fig. 7).
+Based on typical brain tissue relaxation times at 7T, we adapted previous simulations of this effect for a similar high-resolution spiral-out protocol (Fig. 7 in Engel et al., 2018).
 There are diminishing returns for investing more acquisition time to achieve higher in-plane resolution, but a net gain remains at our chosen readout duration of 60 ms. Effectively, the FWHM of the PSF due to T2\* blurring corresponds to a voxel size smaller than 1 mm for